-5SCourses may be chosen from the Literature General Electives.
-6Courses may be chosen from the Transfer Humanities Electives.
-7Courses may be chosen from the Social Science General Electives.
+Courses may be chosen from the Literature General Electives.
+Courses may be chosen from the Transfer Humanities Electives.
+Courses may be chosen from the Social Science General Electives.

-^{}Requirements of four-year institutions may vary.
+\Requirements of four-year institutions may vary.
 Students should consult a counselor or their academic advisor to select electives that will satisfy baccalaureate major requirements.
 In addition, they should confirm with the college or university to which they plan to transfer that they will receive credit at the four-year institution.

-Specialization in Engineering
+Science Specialization in Engineering

-Purpose: This program is designed to provide the first two years of a degree in engineering science with particular emphasis on the University of Virginia School of Engineering and Applied Science PRODUCED in Virginia intitiative.
+Length: Four-semester (two-year) program Purpose: This program is designed to provide the first two years of a degree in engineering science with particular emphasis on the University of Virginia School of Engineering and Applied Science PRODUCED in Virginia intitiative.
 Students who are planning to transfer into other engineering programs at the University of Virginia or other four-year institutions are urged to acquaint themselves with the requirements of the major department in the college or university to which transfer is contemplated and to consult with their counselor or advisor at Wytheville Community College in planning their program.